 Simon Boi wrote:

 I’m visiting Old Oaks lake in June this year and was reading about the poisson chat and how to counteract them.
 There are some good videos about netting boilies or using a plastic wrap to stop the being slowly eaten away.

 Thanks for your question.
-Many people are fazed by these nasty little fish, but if you use techniques, some of which you already mention you’ll be fine.
+Many people can be phased by these nasty little fish, but if you use techniques, some of which you already mention you’ll be fine.
 As far as I know there are no crayfish in Old Oaks, so you can scratch them off your list.

-Unfortunately the poisson chats swim, feed and cause havoc at all depths, so a zig won’t stop them completely.
-However, a zig or pop up does cause them problems as it moves in the water, meaning they do take longer to eat it.
+Unfortunately the poisson chat swim, feed and cause havoc at all depths, so a zig won’t stop them completely.
+However, a zig or pop up does cause them problems as it moves in the water, meaning they do take longer to break the boilie down.
 This gives the carp more time and so can improve your chances.
-I have in the past used a bait straight off the lead and caught in poisson chat infested lakes.
+I will also use a bait straight off the lead and caught in poisson chat infested lakes.

 You mention plastic corn, yes this is an alternative, personally I find the plastic boilies more effective, but there is no reason why you won’t catch on the corn.
 I have had lots of fish over beds of maize and sweetcorn.